-Now there's all the general things like an integrated terminal, support from all the languages that certainly I ever use, but there is still a few other things which I needed to bring it fully up to speed.
+Now there are all the general things like an integrated terminal, and support from all the languages I certainly use, but there are still a few other things I needed to bring it fully up to speed.

 So in no particular order, here is my list of essential settings and plugins for Visual Code;

 These are just some important settings for Visual Studio I wish I knew of sooner.

 breadcrumbs on short tab names not default